 Australian actor Bill Kerr, best known internationally for a guest spot in the 1960s TV series Doctor Who, and for his supporting roles in the Peter Weir movies Gallipoli and The Year of Living Dangerously, died on August 28 (or 29, according to some sources), 2014, while watching the TV show Seinfeld at his home in Perth, West Australia.
-Kerr, whose exact cause of death is unclear, was 92.
+Kerr was 92.

 Born William Kerr on June 10, 1922, in Capetown, South Africa, to Australian vaudevillian parents touring the country, Bill Kerr grew up in Australia, where he became a popular television, stage, and film personality.
 His show business career began at an early age.

 “My mother took about 10 weeks off to have me, and when she returned to the stage the producers said rather than bother with a doll for the baby, why didn’t she use me, “ Kerr told The West Australian‘s arts editor Ron Banks in 1995.
 “So you could say my stage career began when I was only a few weeks old.”
 According to the BBC, Kerr was then known as “the Jackie Coogan of Australian vaudeville,” in reference to Hollywood’s most popular child star (The Kid, Oliver Twist) of the 1920s.

 Bill Kerr in Britain: From radio comedies to ‘Doctor Who’